 How UST's talent plan helped employees during the pandemic

-It has over 25,000 associates; operating in 25 countries across four continents.
-Top Employers Institute certified UST Global as a Top Employer UK in 2020 - demonstrating that they provide exceptional employee conditions and nurtures and develops talent throughout all levels of the organisation.
+UST Global has over 25,000 associates operating in 25 countries across four continents.
+Top Employers Institute certified this leading digital technology services organisation as a Top Employer UK in 2020, demonstrating that they provide exceptional employee conditions to nurture and develop talent throughout all levels of the organisation.

 COVID Response Strategy